datagrind/Notes/03_JS/01_JS_Basics.md

 ```

 - ```console.log();``` should be used for debugging purposes only.
-- Debugging means to locate and solve errors in your code. ```console.log``` is mostly used as a way to locate the error(s) in your code.
+- Debugging means to locate and solve errors in your code. ```console.log``` is mostly used as a way to debug.

 <br>